IdealPlanet: preserve the environment

 In order to achieve these ambitious targets, Edenred has put in place a concrete plan to reduce its carbon emissions that covers:

-- The reduction of the environmental footprint of IT equipment and servers, with an objective to reduce their PUE (power usage effectiveness).
-To do that, Edenred has an increased usage of virtual servers and seeks to constantly optimize the use of energy; as from 2023, some 64% of Edenred’s data centers are consuming renewable energy.
+• The reduction of the environmental footprint of IT equipment and servers.
+To do this, Edenred has an increased usage of virtual servers and seeks to constantly optimize the use of energy.
+As of 2023, around 64% of Edenred’s data centers and virtual machines are consuming renewable energy, with an average PUE of 1.31.
+Edenred is also putting in place an action plan to gradually extend the lifespan of the equipment made available to its employees.

-- The adoption of a sustainable procurement policy and the elaboration of an ethics charter for its suppliers.
+• The introduction of a sustainable procurement policy and the elaboration of an ethics charter for its suppliers to encourage them to adopt more sustainable measures.

 of solutions ecodesigned or using recycled plastic in 2023